floatinghotpot/cordova-plugin-admob/README.md

     	document.addEventListener('onLeaveToAd', function(){
     	});

- See the working example code in test/index.html, and here are some screenshots.
+See the working example code in [demo under test folder](test/index.html), and here are some screenshots.

 Screenshots (banner Ad / interstitial Ad)
 ------------------------------------------------